W5DEV/vue-recipe-vault-online/README.md

 ## Tech Stack

+### Hosting
+This project will be hosted on Vercel.

 ### Backend
 The backend is and will be handled by supabase to provide all necessary backend functions and data storage.
 This includes Auth, API, Storage and Database.

 ### Frontend
 The frontend will be utilizing Vue as the framework, built with Vite as the compiler.
 Pinia will be implemented as a state management tool.
 The styling frameworks used will as minimal as possible, utilizing Tailwind CSS as the main CSS-helper, and paired with Tailwind UI and Headless UI as a way to maintain minimal overhead and loading time.

+### Code Best-Practices
+- This code uses Prettier to establish consistently formatted code.
+Format on save should work with this and is recommended.
+- Pages and Components should be thought of as a 2-tier system: 'How It Looks' and 'How It Works'.
+To accomplish this, styling should be done with Tailwind CSS until forced otherwise.
+The Template section should deal with how the code looks/renders in the browser.
+The Script section should be focused on logic and function of the code in the browser.
+Style sections should be minimally used unless forced by animation or specific purposes.

 ## Workflow
 1. A unauthenticated user (global user) will be able to see a description and sample recipes to get a feel for the way the front-end interface works.